aadityabhoyarr/python-discord-bot-template/README.md

   else:
     print("You can use this command in a nsfw channel only !")
 ```
-Every bot creator wants to add an NSFW command but you have to make it safe for user expires.So this command will only run in an Age-restricted channel.
+Many bot creators may want to add an NSFW command to their bots, but it is crucial to ensure that users are protected and that the content expires safely.
+To achieve this, the command should only be executed in an age-restricted channel.

 <img src =  "https://cdn.discordapp.com/attachments/1054093794414444544/1054093896050819182/116.jpg">